sukhleen999/census-income-prediction/doc/report.md

 As we progress into the future, it has become imperative to earn high to be able to lead a good lifestyle along with enjoying luxuries.
-People are curious to know what factors affect their income and based on this analysis, how they can take decisions in theor lives to earn more.
+People are curious to know what factors affect their income and based on this analysis, how they can take decisions in their lives to earn more.

 Sometimes people are not sure how the level of schooling, the number of hours they dedicate to their work, their marital status and other